 Working with bands

 In 1990, I was invited to become the Musical Director of the famous Besses’ Barn Band.
 This appointment re-kindled my involvement in the amateur musical communities of the UK.
 For three years I directed Besses in a range of broadcasts for BBC Radio 2 and 3, its busy concert schedule including festival appearances at Lichfield, Chester, Newbury and Harrogate, and in contests (including the ‘Open’ and ‘National’ championships).
 From time to time, I work as a guest conductor or coach with North West bands.
-I am pleased and proud to have commissioned over 30 works for brass band through the BBC, the John Golland Trust, the Brass Trust Heritage Trust, which I founded in 1993 and is now administered by Brass Bands England .
-The trust has supported new commissions by John Pickard (Eden in 2005 and Rain, Steam and Speed in 2017), Lucy Pankhurst, Simon Dobson, Gavin Higgins, Kenneth Hesketh, Daniel Hall among others.
+I am pleased and proud to have commissioned over 30 works for brass band through the BBC, the Brass Trust Heritage Trust, which I founded in 1996, and The John Golland Trust.
+The trusts has supported new commissions by John Pickard (Eden in 2005 and Rain, Steam and Speed in 2017), Lucy Pankhurst, Simon Dobson, Gavin Higgins, Kenneth Hesketh, Daniel Hall among others.
 In 2005, I was both surprised and honoured to receive the Iles Medal of the Worshipful Company of Musicians for Services to the brass band community.

 I left the BBC in 2006 to set up my own production company specialising in music journalism, CD production and music editing and in 2012 I started to publish my work and that of others.
-I have been Artistic Director of the RNCM Brass Band Festival since 2005.
+I was privileged to have been Artistic Director of the RNCM Brass Band Festival between 2005 and 2023.
 For 10 years (2007-17) I served as Director of Concerts for the Manchester Mid-day Concerts Society at Bridgewater Hall, Manchester, and was privileged to curate the Society’s centenary season in 2015.
-Since 2016 I have served as the chair of the European Brass Band Association Music Commission, which overseas the musical aspects of the annual European Brass Band Championships.
+Between 2016 and 2022 I served as the chair of the European Brass Band Association Music Commission, which overseas the musical aspects of the annual European Brass Band Championships.

 In 2006 I was invited to become Editor of Brass Band World, a monthly magazine for the brass band community.
-Between 2010 and 2018, I enjoyed serving as Editor of The British Bandsman, writing regular features, reviews and reports for this long established magazine, which celebrated 125 years in 2012.
-I am a regular contributor of programme for major recording companies, including Chandos, Hyperion and the World of Brass labels.
-As consultant editor for Faber Music’s prestigious Brass and Wind Band Series (2008-18), I enjoyed developing brass and wind repertoire.
+Between 2010 and 2018, I was features editor of The British Bandsman, writing regular features, reviews and reports for this long established magazine, which celebrated 125 years in 2012.
+I am a regular contributor of programme notes for major recording companies, including Chandos, Hyperion and the World of Brass labels.
+As consultant editor for Faber Music’s Brass and Wind Band Series (2008-18), I enjoyed developing brass and wind repertoire.

 Writing and research